akashgupta157/Socialite/README.md

    npm install
    ```

-3. Start the development server:
+3. Create a .env.local file in the root of the project and add the following:
     ```bash
+    MONGODB_URI=your_mongodb_uri
+    SECRET_KEY=your_secret_key
+    ```
+    Note: Replace your_mongodb_uri with your MongoDB connection URI and your_secret_key with a secret key for authentication.

+4. Start the development server:
+   ```bash
    npm run dev
    ```

-4. Open your browser and visit [http://localhost:3000](http://localhost:3000) to experience Socialite.
+5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to experience Socialite.

+## Deployment
+Socialite is deployed on Vercel.
+Visit the live deployment at https://socialite-app.vercel.app.

 ## Contribution Guidelines